Wanling Cai

 Ad Astra Fellow / Assistant Professor

-I am a Human-Computer Interaction (HCI) researcher, currently a Ad Astra Fellow / Assistant Professor in Human-AI Collaboration with the School of Computer Science, University College Dublin (UCD).
+I am a Human-Computer Interaction (HCI) researcher, currently an Ad Astra Fellow / Assistant Professor in Human-AI Collaboration with the School of Computer Science, University College Dublin (UCD).

-My research work lies at the intersection of Human-Computer Interaction (HCI), Human-Centered Artificial Intelligence (HCAI), and Mental Health, where I seek to empower individuals to live a healthy and thriving live through the thoughtful and responsible design of AI.
-Toward this, my work adopts human-centered methods to explore, design, and evaluate interactive AI technologies (e.g., recommender systems, conversational systems, generative AI, and wearables) to support everday decision-making and mental health.
+Research Interests: My research lies at the intersection of human-computer interaction (HCI), artificial intelligence (AI), health and well-being, where I seek to support people in leading healthy, thriving lives through responsible design of AI technologies.
+Towards this, my work mainly adopts human-centered methods to explore, design, and evaluate interactive AI systems (e.g., recommender systems, conversational systems, generative AI, and wearables) to support everday decision-making and mental health contexts.
 My work is inherently interdisciplinary, informed by computer and information science, design, psychology, and cognitive science.
+My previous research and collaborative projects have spanned the three interconnected areas below:

 Selected Publications

 1. Wanling Cai, Liliana Pasquale, Kushal Ramkumar, John McCarthy, Bashar Nuseibeh, and Gavin Doherty.
-Human-Centric Security for Smart Homes: A Scoping Review Computers & Security, 2025.
-(Just Accepted)
+Human-Centric Security for Smart Homes: A Scoping Review.
+Computers & Security, Volume 162, 2026.

 [Publisher]

 2. Karina Cortiñas Lorenzo, Wanling Cai and Gavin Doherty.
-Designing, Implementing and Evaluating AI Explanations: a Scoping Review of Explainable AI Frameworks ACM Transactions on Computer-Human Interaction, Volume 32 Issue 6, 2025.
+Designing, Implementing and Evaluating AI Explanations: a Scoping Review of Explainable AI Frameworks.
+ACM Transactions on Computer-Human Interaction (TOCHI), Volume 32, Issue 6, 2025.

 [Publisher]